 I really don’t think that’s asking too much.

 Because let’s face it.
 If this doesn’t happen…if we are just at the mercy of one clueless politician after another…then the best we can hope for is job dissatisfaction.
-Our teachers, and our children, deserve better.
+Our staff and our children deserve better.